-In these challenging times, we remain committed to supporting the water sector and ensuring customers, particularly those who are most vulnerable, receive reliable water and waste services.
+In these challenging times, we remain committed to supporting the water sector and ensuring customers, particularly those who are most vulnerable, receive reliable water and wastewater services.

 We remain in close contact with water companies on the water industry’s response to Covid-19.
 We have also published a joint report with Water UK – the industry representative body – examining the potential impact of COVID-19 on the water sector

 Here, you can find advice and answers to questions you may have on your water supply and wastewater management during the outbreak.
 We will continue to update this page.

-If you are worried about paying a bill as a result of the impact of coronavirus
+If you are worried about paying a bill as a result of the impact of Covid-19

 All water companies provide a range of support to customers, some aimed at customers in vulnerable circumstances, both long-term and short-term, and some for all customers at any time.